2011 European floods

 The 2011 floods in Europe, were caused by a series of storms in the fall, including Cyclone Meeno and Tropical Storm Rolf.
 The floods occurred in late October–early November in Spain, France, Italy, and Ireland.
 In Italy, the River Po rose 4 m in Turin and a number of people (including two children) died in Genoa.
 A state of emergency in the Italian regions of Liguria and Tuscany was declared after floods killed 10 people on 27 October, causing mudslides.
 In Ireland, a state of emergency was declared in Dublin three days before.

-Cyclone Meena also induced heavy rain and flooding in parts of North Africa.

 Ireland

 Thousands of homes and businesses were destroyed during sudden flash floods around the country.
 Dublin City Council declared a major emergency.
 Dundrum Town Centre in Dublin, one of Europe's biggest shopping centres, was evacuated shortly before 8 pm on 24 October 2011 after floodwaters surged through the doors, destroying most stores.
 The owner of a Mexican restaurant in the complex said five-feet of water had rushed down steps towards his business, causing thousands of euro worth of damage.
 Roads around County Dublin and County Wicklow remained shut the following day.

 Two deaths were reported in the country during October.
 Cecilia De Jesus, a 58-year-old Filipino care worker who had recently become an Irish citizen, drowned in her basement flat on Parnell Road, Harold's Cross, Dublin.
 She had only recently moved into the flat.
 Her body was discovered after emergency services pumped the water out.
 The other death was Ciaran Jones, a member of the Garda Síochána who was swept into the River Liffey at Ballysmuttan Bridge in Manor Kilbride, County Wicklow.
 Taoiseach Enda Kenny and Tánaiste Eamon Gilmore paid tribute to the dead.

 Monaghan town centre was reported to be "impassable".
 Houses in Ballybay, County Monaghan, were evacuated due to a collapse.

-Roads in Carlow, Cavan, Louth and Kilkenny were impassable.
+Roads in counties Carlow, Cavan, Louth and Kilkenny were impassable.
 The Sally Gap and the Wicklow Gap were badly hit.
 The Slea Head Road in County Kerry was shut down after it flooded.
 Motorists abandoned their vehicles and fled from the floods.

 In Northern Ireland, 18 people, including two children, were rescued by boat in Beragh, County Tyrone, with a new £1 million GAA centre sustaining damage.
 Newry, Omagh and Strabane were also badly hit.

 According to Met Éireann, a rainfall of up to 85 mm, equal to an average month's norm, fell across the Dublin area within three hours.
 There was record rainfall at Casement Aerodrome.